-The best seedheads for winter structure in the garden
+The best plants for winter seedheads

 Ligularia ‘Britt Marie Crawford’